Acer palmatum ‘Nuresagi’

 The herons in VanDusen always fly by Nuresagi Japanese Maple (Acer palmatum ‘Nuresagi’) in spring.
 This is the tree named after them.
 The Japanese cultivar ‘Nuresagi’ means ‘Wet Heron’’ in English.
 The name comes from the blue cast created by silver pubescence covering the deep red leaves that emerge in spring.
 This reminded the Japanese living in the 19th century of a wet heron.
 'Nuresagi' was listed in nursery catalogues as early as 1882.

 Our one and only ‘Nuresagi’ was planted in the Japanese Garden in 2012.
-The pictures show its colours in summer and fall.
+The photos show its colors in summer (burgundy) and fall (scarlet red).
+The emerging leaf bud picture in April reminds us of a wet heron.

 Text and photos by Hughie Jones